 FSA support is supplementing STRIPS monitoring efforts to quantify how filter and contour buffer strips implemented with different levels of plant diversity impact erosion, nutrients leaving a field, pollinator populations, and bird populations, including evaluation of bird nest success.
 New commercial farm implementations of prairie strips are compared to existing CRP filter and contour buffer strips.
 For more information on the status of this effort listen to an FSA hosted webinar on using prairie strips for Blurring the Lines between Working and Conservation Lands featuring investigators Matt Helmers, Mary Harris, and Lisa Schulte Moore, presented in May 2017.
 A summary of this work can be found here.
 You can also download and review our most recent progress reports for more information:

 - Evaluation of Current USDA Contour Buffer and Filter Strip Designs as Resources for Pollinators and for Meeting Water Quality Improvement Goals in Iowa, Contract # AG-3151-C-0041

 - Estimating the Effect of the Conservation Reserve Program (CRP) Contour Strips on Grassland Birds, Contract # AG‐3151‐P‐14‐0065.
-For more information, also see this presentation delivered at the Midwest Fish and Wildlife Conference in January, 2018, and this presentation delivered at the American Ornithology Society in April, 2018.
+For more information, see this presentation delivered at the Midwest Fish and Wildlife Conference in January, 2018, and this presentation delivered at the American Ornithology Society in April, 2018.

 - Evaluation of Water Quality Benefits of Prairie Strips in Iowa, Contract # AG-3151-P-16-0255

 Publications from this work have thus far included: